 Tom Super, vice president of communications at the United States’ National Chicken Council (NCC) said, “Fifty percent of business virtually vanished overnight.
 It’s not just restaurants—it’s schools, colleges, sports arenas.
 That’s fifty percent of the chicken we sell, gone.”

-Food service represents roughly half of all beef sales in the US, as well, which means half of beef revenues simply evaporated.
+Before the pandemic, food service represented roughly half of all beef sales in the US, as well, which means half of beef revenues simply evaporated.
 The impact on the economy is staggering.
 In the US alone, beef sold $31 billion into food service in 2018.
-And it’s not just protein that is affected by the pandemic shutdowns: loss of food service demand is decimating produce sales.
+And it’s not just protein that was affected by the pandemic shutdowns: loss of food service demand decimated produce sales.
 Smaller farmers who sell locally not only lose restaurant sales, they lose revenue generated by farm-to-table school programs and farmers markets.

 “In demand shock, if you turn on the factories to meet unanticipated demand, at some point it will fall back down and you’ll still be making extra,” says Dale Rogers.
 That extra, he says, is what ends up in the enormous secondary market—or, in the case of perishables, getting dumped.
-New government programs have emerged to divert wasted food to food pantries, while philanthropic organizations continue to play a crucial role in shifting food to where it is needed most.
-Together, efforts like that get food to the jobless and the hungry while ensuring farmers are paid for their crops.
+New government programs emerged to divert wasted food to food pantries, while philanthropic organizations played a crucial role in shifting food to where it is needed most.
+Together, efforts like that get food to the jobless and the hungry while ensuring farmers were paid for their crops.

-Farmers and producers have continued tending land and livestock and can attest that those empty grocery store shelves are not about lack of food.
-They have literally tons of product normally shipped to food service that is now going to waste—while consumer demand and the need to feed a suddenly soaring jobless population, skyrocket.
+Farmers and producers continued tending land and livestock and can attest that those empty grocery store shelves were not about lack of food.
+They have literally tons of product normally shipped to food service that went to waste—while consumer demand and the need to feed a suddenly soaring jobless population, skyrocketed.

-“We have a huge surplus of grains and we are happy to sell them,” says Horan.
+“We have a huge surplus of grains and we are happy to sell them,” said Horan at the time.
 “The input supply chain is fine in the US.
 We have fertilizer, herbicide, seeds.
 We have diesel fuel, and we have natural abundant rain.
 We look pretty solid.
 And in rural states, the pandemic is less of an issue.
 We’re going to survive and plant another crop.”
-The supply now is fine, says Horan, because corn is an annual crop, fully planned a year in advance and replenished annually.

 The issue is getting food to the right places.